orris27/computer_science_notes/english/writing.md

 8. It is important for the government to protect wild animals and wilderness areas for future generations.

+9. It is more important for the government to spend money on art museums and concert halls than on recreational facilities such as swimming pools and playgrounds.
+    + Disagree
+    1. A好: battery
+    2. B坏: aesthetic sensitiviy, interested in

+10. Primary schools should spend more time teaching young students (5-11 years old) technology (like computer) than teaching music and art.
+    1.

 ### 理由: A好B坏; A有2好
 1. migrate frequently